-For the purpose of calculating discharge weights, we post-stratified hospitals on six characteristics contained in the AHA hospital files-ownership/control, bed size, teaching status, rural/urban location, and U.S. region, with the addition of a stratum for freestanding children's hospitals.
+To calculate discharge weights, we post-stratified hospitals on six characteristics contained in the AHA hospital files-ownership/control, bed size, teaching status, rural/urban location, and U.S. region, with the addition of a stratum for freestanding children's hospitals.
 The definitions of some of the strata were revised beginning with the 2000 KID.
 (A description of the strata used for the 1997 KID can be found in the Kids' Inpatient Database (KID) Design Report, 1997.
-This report is available on the HCUP-US Web site at http://www.hcup-us.ahrq.gov/db/nation/kid/kidrelatedreports.jsp.)
+This report is available on the HCUP-US Web site at www.hcup-us.ahrq.gov/db/nation/kid/kidrelatedreports.jsp.)